slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Always be a first rate version of yourself and not a second rate version of someone else."
 -- Judy Garland*

+> *"He who dares not offend cannot be honest."
+-- Thomas Paine*

 > *"To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment."
 -- Ralph Waldo Emerson*